nguyentuss/nguyentuss.github.io/content/post/CNN/index.md

 **Regular Neural Nets** don’t scale well to full images.
 In CIFAR-10, images are only of size $32\times 32\times 3$ (32 wide, 32 high, 3 color channels), so a single fully-connected neuron in a first hidden layer of a regular Neural Network would have $32\times 32\times 3 =3072$ weights.
 This amount still seems manageable, but clearly this fully-connected structure does not scale to larger images.
 For example, an image of more respectable size, e.g. $200 \times 200 \times 3$, would lead to neurons that have $200\times 200\times 3 = 120000$ weights.
 Moreover, we would almost certainly want to have several such neurons, so the parameters would add up quickly!
 Clearly, this full connectivity is wasteful and the huge number of parameters would quickly lead to overfitting.
 ![](img/ANN.png)

 **3D volumes of neurons**.
 Convolutional Neural Networks take advantage of the fact that the input consists of images and they constrain the architecture in a more sensible way.
 In particular, unlike a regular Neural Network, the layers of a ConvNet have neurons arranged in 3 dimensions: **width, height, depth**.
 (Note that the word *depth* here refers to the third dimension of an activation volume, not to the depth of a full Neural Network, which can refer to the total number of layers in a network).
 For example, the input images in CIFAR-10 are an input volume of activations, and the volume has dimensions $32\times 32\times 3$ (width, height, depth respectively).
 As we will soon see, the neurons in a layer will only be connected to a small region of the layer before it, instead of all of the neurons in a fully-connected manner.
 Moreover, the final output layer would for CIFAR-10 have dimensions $1\times 1\times 10$, because by the end of the ConvNet architecture we will reduce the full image into a single vector of class scores, arranged along the depth dimension.
+In the basic CNN, **depth,stride** and **zero-padding** are the hyperparameters control the output volume.
 ![](img/ConvNet.png)

 ## Layers used to build ConvNets